NozzyEz/Heatster-Server/README.md

 python manage.py createsuperuser
 (username: Heatster, password: Testing321) python manage.py makemigrations if no migrations are made, make sure to delete all migration folders in the project and write the command again once you have made migrations, run: python manage.py migrate once complete, you can start the server with: python manage.py runserver
 ```
+Once the server is running you can start making API calls, with your tool of choice, terminal, Insomnia, you name it

 ## Connecting to the Raspberry Pi
 Open a terminal or a commandline tool and write: